PSVR: Oct. 13, 2016

 In reality the FIC is a shambles.
 It’s in a dire financial state due to years of mismanagement by its nameless administrator (the headmaster?), who you only know by hearing his tinny voice over a loudspeaker.
 His spendthrift habits and questionable safety record have left the business one misstep away from insolvency.
 The only thing keeping it afloat is the tireless work of its lone employee, Carl.
 Carl sticks around not for his meager paycheck, but for the love of building lessons, for the challenge of doing more with less, and for his belief that fun, not fear, is what helps players improve.

 Headmaster was originally conceived by Ben Throop at The Boston VR Bender game jam put on by the Boston VR Meetup, Owlchemy Labs, Valve, and Unity in June 2014.
 A demo of the game debuted as a last minute addition to the Show and Tell section of Indiecade East in New York in February 2015.
 While there, Ben met Nick Suttner (then of Sony, now of Oculus), which led to a followup meeting at GDC.
 After a successful pitch, Frame Interactive was founded and the game was signed as a Sony exclusive for PSVR.
 In the year-and-a-half that followed, Frame added key team members Dan Bernard, Eric Colossal, Damon Pidhajecky, and James Heinichen as they built the demo up into a fully featured launch title.
-Sony has shown Headmaster around the world as an ambassador title for PlayStation®VR, including a competition at the UEFA Champions League Final in Milan, Italy.
+Sony has shown Headmaster around the world as an ambassador title for PlayStation®VR, including a competition at the UEFA Champions League Final in Milan, Italy, and then the following year in Cardiff, Wales.
 It also received a Finalist nomination for Best VR Experience at the 2015 Unity Awards.

 - A fun and unique heading mechanic only possible in Virtual Reality.